labermt/CST126SRS02/README.md

 SRS ID: CST126SRS02

-Unresolved Issues: I don't know if the output in the right format.
+Unresolved Issues:

 Notes:
+Compiled with Visual Studio 2017 on Windows 8.

+I have to put the code below to use strcpy
+#define _CRT_SECURE_NO_WARNINGS

 ---